-The Graduate Certificate in NSA consists of five courses (15 credits).
-There are four required courses and the fifth course is an elective selected from the elective list in the MS in National Security Affairs and International Relations.
+The Graduate Certificate in National Security Affairs and International Relations is a 15 credit hour program.
+Students will complete any five of the six core courses in the M.S. in National Security Affairs and International Relations.
 Students who are in good standing in the NSA certificate program may speak with the department about the MS program.